Torsional Hall Viscosity of Massive Chern Insulators: Magnetic Field and Momentum Deformations: Turning on the BHZ deformation

 with $1/\epsilon_i\to \infty$.
 Equivalently, we can express the renormalization constraints in terms of the corresponding Newtonian masses $2M_i=1/b_i$ $(2M_0=2M=1/b)$ as

 where $\tilde M_i=1/(2\epsilon_i)$, $i=1,2$.
 The condition in Eq.~\eqref{PVreg3} places a further constraint on $\tilde M_1$ and $\tilde M_2$, making them non-independent.

-Upon removing the Newtonian mass contribution of the Pauli-Villar regulators, we assume $b_i\Lambda = {\cal O}(1)$, in order to gain access to the ``low-energy'' divergences due to their corresponding Dirac masses $m_i$.
-As elaborated in Ref.~\cite{Hughes2013}, the renormalization conditions for the relativistic masses are\footnote{The full set of conditions for $m_i$ stem also from regularizing the thermal Hall coefficient $\kappa_{\rm H}$ and the Hall conductivity $\sigma_{\rm H}$.}
+Upon removing the Newtonian mass contribution of the Pauli-Villars regulators, we assume $b_i\Lambda = {\cal O}(1)$, in order to gain access to the ``low-energy'' divergences due to their corresponding Dirac masses $m_i$.
+As elaborated in Ref.~\cite{Hughes2013}, the renormalization conditions for the relativistic masses are\footnote{The full set of conditions for $m_i$ stems also from regularizing the thermal Hall coefficient $\kappa_{\rm H}$ and the Hall conductivity $\sigma_{\rm H}$.}

 The first condition is already satisfied by Eq.~\eqref{PVreg1c}.
 For simplicity we also take $\sgn(m_1)=\sgn(m_2)=\sgn(m_3)=1$.

 After properly renormalizing both $M_i$ and $m_i$, the universal part of the result gives the torsional Hall viscosity (see Appendix~\ref{App:inttrG}): \begin{widetext}